 Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Company is exposed to credit risk primarily other financial assets including deposits with banks.
-The Company's exposure and credit ratings of its counterparties are continuously monitored and the aggregate value of transactions is reasonably spread
+The Company's exposure and credit ratings of its counterparties are continuously monitored and the aggregate value of transactions is reasonably spread amongst the counterparties.

-The earrying amount of following financial assets represents the maximum credit exposure:
+The carrying amount of following financial assets represents the maximum credit exposure: